 The important thing to remember is that while in many places, including the UK, vaping products from pods to nic salts are all considered consumer products containing an addictive substance and are regulated as such.
 Some EU nations however classify them as medical devices and products, which can mean their sale and use are restricted in ways we are less accustomed to.

 Turkey is one of the more restrictive nations in Europe regarding vaping.
-While not banned outright, you can’t actually buy any devices or e-liquids when you’re there as none have been successfully licenced.
+While not banned outright, you can’t actually buy any vape kits or e liquids when you’re there as none have been successfully licenced.
 You can however use those you have brought with you without fear (so long as that isn’t indoors or on public transport).
 Just make sure they last for your whole trip, as you won’t be able to replace them until you get back to Blighty.

 A good rule of thumb is to always be aware of local laws and customs, as well as social etiquette.
 Don't just start vaping wherever you happen to be, especially in confined public spaces that may raise eyebrows and cause problems.
 Don’t be a menace!